samueldmcdermott/samueldmcdermott.github.io/index.md

 My email address is formed by appending uchicago dot (or period) edu to sammcd, or by using my github handle and appending the domain for Google email.

 PDF versions of my CV and resume are available upon request.

+# Notes

+I'll put random pedagogical notes here.

+[Here's one](linear-fit-24.pdf) about fitting a linear model with Gaussian priors.
+This effectively reproduces the [Wikipedia page](https://en.wikipedia.org/wiki/Ridge_regression#Tikhonov_regularization) on ridge regression with a different perspective, and adds a derivation of error bars on the regressed parameters.

 # Current Research